codalab/codalab-worksheets/docs/REST-API-Reference.md

 Fetch the bundle stores available to the user.
 No required arguments.

+Query parameters:
+- `name`: (Optional) name of bundle store.
+If specified, only query information about the bundle store with given name.
+If not, return information of all the bundle stores.

 Returns a list of bundle stores, each having the following parameters:
 - `uuid`: bundle store UUID
 - `owner_id`: (integer) owner of bundle store